XinFinOrg/Docs-XF/docs/general/faq.md

 ### XinFin - Economics

 !!! quote "What is XinFin?
 Can you describe the functions and purposes of XinFin?"
-    XinFin is the native cryptocurrency of XinFin Network and will be the reserve cryptocurrency for all third-party apps running on XinFin Network.
+    XDC is the native cryptocurrency of XinFin Network and will be the reserve cryptocurrency for all third-party apps running on XinFin Network.
-	Being the protocol token for the XinFin Network infrastructure, XinFin will be needed by all parties utilising XinFin Network to build apps or issue and integrate cryptographic tokens into their apps.
+	Being the protocol token for the XinFin Network infrastructure, XDC will be needed by all parties utilising XinFin Network to build apps or issue and integrate cryptographic tokens into their apps.

-	The supply of XinFin is fixed, long-term and non-inflationary.
+	The supply of XDC is fixed, long-term and non-inflationary.

-	In addition to the above, XinFin is an integral part of the XinFin Network network for a number of reasons.
+	In addition to the above, XDC is an integral part of the XinFin Network network for a number of reasons.

 	- XinFin will be used to fund the development of XinFin Network and its ecosystem (XinFinScan, XinFinMater, xdcwallet, etc.).
-	- XinFin will be used as a reward to incentivise the building of the XinFin Network engine/ecosystem.
+	- XinFin will be used as a incentivise the building of the XinFin Network engine/ecosystem.
 	- XinFin will be used as a long-term, decentralized governance instrument of the XinFin Network network.

 	You can check our [technical whitepaper](https://docs.xinfin.org/wp-and-research/technical-whitepaper/) for more details.